Image credit: Taylor Sterling

 Image Source Left: Small home Space.
 Image Source Right: Creema

 Dried mini posy bouquets can look very pretty and elegant.
 We often make them in the shop.
 Placed in a mini vase, or a glass they make gorgeous little arrangements.
 Another way I like to use mini posies is by wrapping them up with a gift for someone.
 You only need to use a few sprigs of something but I feel it really adds a nice touch.

 Image Source: Girl Style

 From small and delicate to large and bold!
-If you're feeling brave then go all out and make a big statement with your preserved flowers, leaves and grasses.
+If you're feeling brave then go all out and make a big statement with your preserved flowers.
 Large displays can look so interesting and unique.
 I loved creating one for the shop but I'm yet to try something like this in my own home but watch this space!
 It would look amazing above the dinner table.

 Image Source: Mary Lennox